 This is often done at a disproportionately large cost and not providing any real or proper lasting clinical results.

-Vitamin B derivates are a major part of these.
+Vitamin B derivatives are a major part of these.
 Contrary to widespread belief, it is very rare to be deficient of general vitamins or minerals.
 In fact, less than 2% of hair growth issues and/or hair loss is due to this.
-There is unfortunately, however, a misconception among professionals and users alike that products containing vitamin B derivates are important for the hair growth and quality.
+There is unfortunately, however, a misconception among professionals and users alike that products containing vitamin B derivatives are important for hair growth and quality.

 The fact is that through a meta-analysis of clinical studies on vitamin B products, our colleagues have documented and published that, existing major hair vitamins B products work no better than placebo – meaning that in principle it shows no effect whatsoever.

 Therefore, so-called hair vitamins are not recommended as a clinical solution for increasing results no matter how presentable the packaging might seem or the status of the celebrity endorsing them might be.